-I was fortunate to cover the Japanese print market and technology for Seybold Reports when the publication still had the original Media PA editorial staff.
-Up until they were all let go in 2004, Seybold was a great publication, a highly respected industry standard that everybody read.
+I was fortunate to cover the Japanese print market and font technology for Seybold Reports when the publication still had its original Media PA editorial staff.
+Up until they were all let go in 2004, Seybold was a great publication, a highly respected industry newsletter that everybody read.
 After a purge under a robber baron Softbank Media stewardship that destroyed the Seybold business model, it limped on through several owners, but a golden era was over.
 Pete Dyson, George Alexander and the Media staff were the best group of people I ever worked with.

 Here are some of the Japanese articles I wrote for Seybold.
 They are good background material if you want to understand the evolution of Japanese fonts, typography and technology.
-Most of these are PDF, eventually I hope to get web page versions put together.
-My contact is here.
+Most of these are PDF, eventually I hope to convent them to web page versions.

 - Inside Hiragino covers the creation and development of the OS X Japanese system font Hiragino.